 Other study abroad programs approved by Bethel are available on a semester or interim basis.
-These programs can be arranged for students through the Office of Off-Campus Programs/International Studies.
+These programs can be arranged for students through the Office of Off-Campus Programs/ International Studies.

-Interim Programs
+Bethel Interim Programs

-All students must have a minimum 2.2 grade point average and complete the international studies approval process.
+Bethel faculty members often teach interim courses in international settings.
+These classes are offered in a variety of subject areas.
+Courses vary from year to year.
+All students must have a minimum 2.2 grade point average and complete the Office of Off-Campus Programs/International Studies approval process.
 Seniors must meet residency requirements.

-Bethel Programs
+Outside Programs